scroll-tech/scroll/coordinator/README.md

 ### ./cmd/app/app.go

 This file defines the main entry point for the coordinator application, setting up the necessary modules, and handling graceful shutdowns.
-Upon loading config.json file, the coordinator (./cmd/app/app.go) sets up and starts the HTTP and WebSocket servers using the configured ports and addresses. flags.go is used to parse the flags.
+Upon loading config.json file, the coordinator (`./cmd/app/app.go`) sets up and starts the HTTP and WebSocket servers using the configured ports and addresses. flags.go is used to parse the flags.
-Then, it creates a new RollerManager (./manager.go) and starts listening.
+Then, it creates a new RollerManager (`./manager.go`) and starts listening.

 ### ./manager.go
-manager.go calls rollers.go for roller management functions.
-In the process, rollers.go calls api.go for communications between rollers.go and manager.go. rollers.go also call clients.go to submit proof.
+`manager.go` calls `rollers.go` for roller management functions.
+In the process, `rollers.go` calls `api.go` for communications between `rollers.go` and `manager.go`. `rollers.go` also call `clients.go` to submit proof.

-manager.go uses either verifier.go or mock.go(for test purposes) to verify the proof submitted by rollers.
-After verification, manager.go will call roller.go to update the state of the roller, then return the result (whether the proof is successful) to the roller.
+`manager.go` uses either `verifier.go` or `mock.go`(for test purposes) to verify the proof submitted by rollers.
+After verification, `manager.go` will call `roller.go` to update the state of the roller, then return the result (whether the proof is successful) to the roller.

-### ./client/client.go
+### ./api.go

-This file contains the Client struct, which is responsible for communicating with the coordinator through RPC calls.
-Functions in this file include RequestToken, RegisterAndSubscribe, and SubmitProof.
+This file contains the implementation of the RPC API for the coordinator(manager).
+The API allows roller clients to interact with the coordinator(manager) through functions such as `requestToken`, `register`, and `submitProof`.

 ### ./rollers.go

 This file contains the logic for handling roller-specific tasks, such as assigning tasks to rollers, handling completed tasks, and managing roller metrics.

-Key functions include sendTask, reloadRollerAssignedTasks, and handleTask.
+### ./client/client.go

+This file contains the Client struct, which is callable on the roller side, responsible for communicating with the coordinator through RPC calls. `RequestToken`, `RegisterAndSubscribe`, and `SubmitProof` are used by rollers.go.